 NVTA makes every reasonable effort to communicate with LEP persons about available transit services, including providing the funding for translation of current services and bilingual materials.
-As resources permit, NVTA will include training for all drivers on best practices for serving LEP individuals.
+In conjunction with NVTA's operator, NVTA will include training for all drivers on best practices for serving LEP individuals.

-In addition to using a translation service, NVTA recently hired additional Spanish-speaking staff at the Soscol Gateway Transit Center ticket office to better serve LEP individuals.
+In addition to using a translation service, NVTA has Spanish and Filipino-speaking staff at the Soscol Gateway

+Transit Center ticket office to better serve LEP individuals.
 NVTA has also translated key website pages into Spanish, Filipino and other languages.